-The Service Consumer interacts with the Service Provider; in the form of a Machine Service Consumer (role) or Human Service Consumer (role).
+The Service Consumer does not interact with the Service Provider; it authorizes (and uses) a Machine Service Consumer (role) or Human Service Consumer (role) to do so.

 The Service Consumer is a role for which iSHARE Adherence (iSHARE) is REQUIRED.